 Infants and toddlers enrolled in Early Childhood Intervention (ECI) programs may receive the services of an RDSPD certified teacher of the deaf/hard of hearing when they have a documented hearing loss.
-The RDSPD teacher coordinates with ECI and with parents on developing goals for the student's Individual Family Service Plan (IFSP), completes required communication assessments and attends annual IFSP meetings.
+The RDSPD teacher, also known as Parent-Infant Teacher, coordinates with ECI and with parents on developing goals for the student's Individual Family Service Plan (IFSP), completes required communication assessments and attends annual IFSP meetings.
 Enrollment in the school district where the student resides is required before RDSPD weekly services begin through an ECI agency.